 Bay of Plenty Regional Council and territorial authorities will map the official accessways and signpost them across the region, so vehicle drivers can easily find out the best routes to get to their favourite fishing spot, or other coastal activity.

-At the moment, Bay of Plenty Regional Council can issue fines to people breaking the regional foreshore rule.
+Bay of Plenty Regional Council can issue fines to people breaking the regional foreshore rule.
 The four coastal territorial authorities can forward people to the district court for a fine for breaching their rules.
 The police have a wide range of powers, like instant fines, court action and arrest for people acting dangerously or illegally.